-Unit identification information is provided on a plate located on the back wall of the condenser section.
+Unit identification information is provided on a plate located to the left of the receiver or water-cooled condenser, on the back wall of the condenser section.
 The plate provides the unit model number, the unit serial number and the unit parts identification number (PID).
 The model number identifies the overall unit configuration, while the PID number provides information on specific optional equipment, factory provisioned to allow for field installation of optional equipment and differences in detailed parts.